-The first component of variable remuneration is based on the attainment of a certain number of targets set by the Remuneration Committee at the start of the year, with a maximum of 25% of variable remuneration for the individual targets and 75% for the attainment of the Elia group's collective targets ('short-term incentive
+The first component of variable remuneration is based on the attainment of a certain number of targets set by the Remuneration Committee at the start of the year, with a maximum of 25% of variable remuneration for the individual targets and 75% for the attainment of the Elia group's collective targets ('short-term incentive plan').

-Chairman of the Management Committee was €268,651.
+In 2016, the short-term variable remuneration earned by the Other benefits awarded to members of the Management Chairman of the Management Committee was €268,651.